FilipNowakWay/db_status_manager/README.md

-# db_status_manager
+# Services Status Manager

-🚀 DB Status Manager 🚀
+🚀 Services Status Manager 🚀

-Manage the status of your database services effortlessly with this Bash script! 🛠️
+Manage the status of your services effortlessly with this Bash script! 🛠️

-This repository contains a Bash script that allows you to check, start, and stop MySQL and PostgreSQL database services with ease.
-Keep your databases up and running smoothly or bring them to a halt when needed. 🎯
+This repository contains a Bash script that allows you to check, start, and stop various services, including MySQL, PostgreSQL, and more, with ease.
+Keep your services up and running smoothly or bring them to a halt when needed. 🎯

-Feel free to contribute, provide feedback, or use this script for your database management tasks.
+Feel free to contribute, provide feedback, or use this script for your service management tasks.
 Happy scripting! 🤖💻

-Please add this description to your GitHub repository to give it a bit more personality and flair.